jamesallison/mondoweb/README.md

 ## Installation
 1. Create a file called settings.php in the inc directory.
 2. Paste in the following code
-3. Place your Mondo OAuth credentials in the file
+3. Place your Monzo OAuth credentials in the file

 ```
 <?php